SOUTH CAROLINA CORPORATION DISSOLUTION

 recurring obligations of the South Carolina Secretary of State and the South Carolina Department of Revenue.

-penalties which go up as time goes by.
+penalties which compound as time goes by.

 explain